sonyarouje/ad-b2c-pinger/README.md

 -   INTERVAL_IN_MIN=1 `At what interval the scheduler should ping the urls.`
 -   CALL_SCHEDULED_URLS `Value can be true or false.
 If false then configured urls will not called by the scheduler.`
 -   API_KEY=eyJ0eXAiOiJKV1QiLCJhbGciOiJSUz `This is an optional variable.
 If this variable is set then any http request to this pinger should have a header named api_key with the configured value.
 This is to secure the end points with some basic security.`
+-   SHOW_CONSOLE_LOG `true or false decides whether to show the logs in console`
+-   CREATE_LOG_SYMLINK `true or false.
+Logging uses rotating log files, if the environment variable is true then create log.log symlink to the active log file`

 ## How to configure the pinger?